zebrunner/carina/docs/automation/mobile.md

 The list of actions with image elements and related driver settings is available [here](http://appium.io/docs/en/advanced-concepts/image-elements/).

 Basically, all you need is to create an image template of the element in .png format and place it to your project.
 We suggest using ```src/main/resources/``` folder to store images.
 Be sure your image size is less than the real screen size.
-The real iOS screen sizes are listed [here](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Displays/Displays.html) in 'UIKit Size (Points)' column.
+Real iOS screen sizes are listed [here](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Displays/Displays.html) in 'UIKit Size (Points)' column.
 You can also find the ultimate guide to iPhone resolutions [here](https://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions).